Regaez/data-on-remove/README.md

 When the button is clicked, this will log `{ el: button, parent: section }` to the console.

 > Since the expression is executed _after_ the element has already been removed from the DOM, you cannot access the parent via `el.parentElement`, so it is provided for you by the plugin.

-If the `data-on-remove` attribute is removed from the element prior to the element itself being removed, then the expression will not run.

 [View live demo examples here](https://threadgold.nz/demos/data-on-remove)